-Set on the weekend of February the 13th, 1992, this is the purest game of investigation and intrigue that Aeon have run so far.
-If purely player-driven discovery, logic, and “mundane” interaction is not your thing, then you will probably not enjoy this event.
+Set on the weekend of February the 13th, 1992, this was the purest game of investigation and intrigue that Aeon have run so far.

-Players will be playing members of a crime scene investigation team who have been brought together to investigate the aftermath of a most bizarre and gruesome event in remote Duddon Valley in Cumbria.
-There will be people from a variety of professional backgrounds, from those strictly affiliated with the Force, to those whose consultancy skills may have proven useful in solving comparably grim or... unusual crimes before.
+Players were playing members of a crime scene investigation team that had been brought together to investigate the aftermath of a most bizarre and gruesome event in remote Duddon Valley in Cumbria.
+There will be people from a variety of professional backgrounds, from those strictly affiliated with the Force, to those whose consultancy skills may have proven useful in solving comparably grim or… unusual crimes before.

 Players will have at their disposal the most up-to-date equipment that could be gathered at short notice: there will be need for those with expertise in a variety of forensic specialisms from psychology to forensic archaeology.
 Representatives from the Force will be present to control the gathering and presentation of information.